 - Top Deck access includes the above, as well as access to the 102nd floor observation deck.

-Here are the prices for the main ticket types.
-These prices are taken directly from the official website and are accurate as of April 2023.
+Here are the starting prices for the main ticket types.
 Children under 6 are free for all ticket types.

-- An Express Ticket to the Main Deck costs $84 for all visitors.
-This includes priority skip the line access through the security line and elevators
+- A Main Deck Express ticket starts at $85 for all visitors.
+This includes priority skip-the-line access through the security line and elevators.

-- An Express Ticket to the Top Deck costs $119 for all visitors.
-This includes priority skip the line access through the security line and elevators and expedited entry to the 86th and 102nd floors
+- An Express ticket to both decks starts at $120 for all visitors.
+This includes priority skip-the-line access through the security line and elevators and expedited entry to both the 86th and 102nd floors.

-- AM/PM Experience – $64 for an adult, $54 for a child (6-12).
-This ticket is the same as the Main Deck ticket but allows you to return after 8pm and visit the observatory deck after dark.
+- AM/PM Experience – starts at $64 for an adult, $54 for a child (6-12).
+This is the same as the Main Deck ticket but allows you to return after 8pm and visit the observatory deck after dark, so you can see the city in both daylight and at night.

-- Premium Experience – costs $175 for all visitors.
-VIP behind the scenes tour which visits all the decks with a tour guide.
+- Premium Experience – $175 for all visitors.
+A guided 90-minute tour which visits all the decks including the restored Art Deco lobby on 5th Avenue, the Celebrity Walk, and the exhibits.
 Groups no larger than 7 people.

-- ESB All Access Tour – costs $500 per person.
+- ESB All Access Tour – $500 per person.
 The most exclusive tour available.
-Includes celebrity treatment, a private tour, champagne and snacks
+Includes a private guided tour, access to areas not normally open to visitors, champagne and snacks.

-- Happily Ever After Empire – costs $1,000 per couple.
-If you’re looking for a unique location to pop the question, you can book this package which includes priority access to the 86th floor, a private guided tour of the building, your own private corner, to ask the question, a complimentary bottle of champagne and access to the 102nd floor.
+- Happily Ever After – $1,000 per couple.
+If you’re looking for a place to pop the question, you can book this package which includes priority access to the 86th floor, a private guided tour of the building, your own private corner, a bottle of champagne and access to the 102nd floor.

 There are a number of options for purchasing Empire State Building tickets.

-First, you can buy entry tickets in person on-site.
-You’ll find the ticket machines after the security line on the second floor.
-We’d generally advise against buying entry tickets on site as it’s an unnecessary line that you can skip by purchasing online instead.
-In addition, current rules state that tickets must be purchased in advance.
+You can buy entry tickets in person on-site at the ticket office on 12 West 34th Street.
+We’d generally advise against buying entry tickets on-site as it’s an unnecessary line that you can skip by purchasing online instead.
+Current rules also state that tickets must be purchased in advance.

-We recommend instead that you buy your tickets from GetYourGuide here.
-They are an authorised ticket seller, and tickets are normally the same price or sometimes slightly cheaper than the official site once the taxes and convenience fees are taken into account.
+We recommend buying your tickets from GetYourGuide here.
+They are an authorised ticket seller, and their prices can sometimes be better value than the official site once the booking charges and taxes are taken into account.

 Tickets booked via GetYourGuide also usually have the advantage of being refundable up to 24 hours in advance of your visit, unlike the tickets on the official website which are nonrefundable.
-However, always check the ticket description before purchase to check the policy.
+Always check the ticket description before purchase to confirm the policy.

 Tickets are sent to your e-mail and you can either display them on your phone for scanning, or print them out.